ppannuto/patpannuto.com/pages/teaching.md

 This was my first term teaching.
 At Michigan, undergraduate students are offered the opportunity to be Instructional Aides (IA's).
-An IA often covers discussion (recitation) sections for larger
+An IA often covers discussion (recitation) sections for larger courses.

+### [EECS 482: Introduction To Operating Systems][eecs482-chen]
+I was offered the opportunity to teach either 281 (Intro to Algorithms) or 482 (Operating Systems).
+I have always had a passion for low-level internals, and the opportunity to teach our OS course aligned best with my interests.